-The prerequisite for entry into the Sociology major is a grade of “C” or better in any Sociology course.
+For entry into the Sociology major, a grade of “C” or better in any Sociology course is required.
 For students who have taken additional courses toward the major, a minimum GPA of 2.00 is required on all courses, excluding failed courses.
-For entry to the Sociology advanced major students must have 75 credit hours of accumulated academic credit, with 18 credit hours in Sociology including 6 credit hours of Introduction to Sociology, a 3.0 GPA or higher and approval by a Faculty Supervisor after a personal interview.
-The Advanced Major has an optional 12 credit hour Internship Track.

 IMPORTANT NOTE: Please look to the Academic Calendar for full information and course lists.
 If there are discrepancies between the information listed here and in the Academic Calendar, the Academic Calendar is definitive.